Skip to content

 cat .s2s/live.md

-s2s governance files are client-agnostic.
-If you switch from Claude Code to Codex (or vice versa), the new client reads the same .s2s/guardrails/ files and live.md.
-The session picks up exactly where it left off.
+This is also true when switching AI clients.
+If you move from Claude Code to Codex mid-project, the new client reads the same governance files and live.md.
+The session continues seamlessly.

-s2s stage engineering_exec spawns a configured AI agent inside an isolated git worktree to implement the code.
-This stage is different from the others:
+s2s stage engineering_exec is different from the other stages.
+It does not use the two-phase task/submit pattern.
+Instead, it spawns a configured AI agent in an isolated git worktree to implement the code directly.